 Posted on Monday, November 1st, 2021 at 6:37 pm

-Every state in the country requires that most drivers of commercial motor vehicles, including truck drivers, complete a logbook for every day that they are on the road and for the seven days previous.
+Every state in the country requires that most drivers of commercial motor vehicles, including truck drivers and large semis, complete a logbook for every day that they are on the road and for the seven days previous.
 This includes records of all of their time spent in a day, both on and off duty.

 Truck driver logs are an invaluable tool when investigating a truck accident but are not always easy to get your hands on.
 If you have been injured in an accident involving a truck, you should contact one of our experienced lawyers to help investigate and obtain those logs.
 Preserving those records could be crucial to enhancing your chances of proving your case and receiving the compensation you are entitled to.